ErikYSH/Project_Management/README.md

 ## About
 The intend of this project is to effectly track project.
+1. Project Management app
+- Main user create the app
+- Project has tasks
+- task has categories

 ## User Stories (As a User)
 ##### Login/ Signup